Emissions reporting

 Gas consumers who are allocated RGGOs via a Cancellation Statement may seek to make specific claims related to the Greenhouse Gas emissions resulting from their gas use.

-There are various government and non-governmental reporting standards and disclosure systems for how these claims can be made and shown within an organisations carbon reporting.
+There are various government and non-governmental reporting standards and disclosure systems for how these claims can be made and shown within an organisation's carbon reporting.

-The GGCS does not determine the validity of these claims, which is the role of auditors, government regulators, or reporting schemes that consumers are subject to, such as the UK Environment Agency, Science Based Target Initiative, the GRI or the CDP.
+The GGCS does not determine the validity of these claims, which is the role of auditors, government regulators, or reporting schemes that consumers are subject to, such as the UK Environment Agency, Science Based Target Initiative, the GRI, or the CDP.
 Each consumer will have a different set of stakeholders and circumstances which will determine the type of claims that may be valid.
-To support consumers in this process the GGCS;
+To support consumers in this process the GGCS:

 • has produced a number of guidance documents (available here) to help market participants and consumers navigate the various schemes and systems in use.

-• updates our news section with information on developments in reporting rules for biomethane within the GHGP, SBTi and other areas.
+• updates our news section with information on developments in reporting rules for biomethane within the GHGP, SBTi, and other areas.

 The emission factors published by the UK government here are also an important data set for UK based consumers.

-Understanding Scope 1, 2 and 3 emissions.
+Understanding Scope 1, 2, and 3 emissions

 The emissions resulting from the combustion of gas in a company’s equipment e.g. an onsite boiler, are considered to be Scope 1 emissions.

-The relevant reporting methodology e.g. GHGP determines what those emissions are e.g. whether a valid claim is made based on RGGO use, if those emissions are biogenic or rated as zero, and if a dual reporting approach is used.
+The relevant reporting methodology (e.g. GHGP) determines what those emissions are e.g. whether a valid claim is made based on RGGO use, if those emissions are biogenic or rated as zero, and if a dual reporting approach is used.

 Emissions resulting from the production of gas (as recorded on a RGGO) will be the Scope 3 emissions of a gas consumer.